 is raised if the ArcGIS secured resource requires OAuth or ArcGIS Token authentication.NetworkAuthenticationChallenge

-Catch and respond to the authentication challenge using the ArcGISAuthenticationChallengeHandler
+You can catch and respond to the authentication challenges using the ArcGISAuthenticationChallengeHandler

 ArcGIS authentication challenge handler